tylerreece/NetGrok-II/README.md

   sudo iptables -t nat -A PREROUTING -p tcp --dport  465 -j REDIRECT --to-ports 8443 \
   sudo iptables -t nat -A PREROUTING -p tcp --dport  587 -j REDIRECT --to-ports 8443 \
   sudo iptables -t nat -A PREROUTING -p tcp --dport  993 -j REDIRECT --to-ports 8443 \
-  sudo iptables -t nat -A PREROUTING -p tcp --dport 5222 -j REDIRECT --to-ports 8080 \
+  sudo iptables -t nat -A PREROUTING -p tcp --dport 5222 -j REDIRECT --to-ports 8080

   These rules redirect HTTP, HTTPS, SMTP, IMAP, and WhatsApp packets.

-### 3. Run SSLsplit-NetGrok from the sslsplit/ directory on the Ubuntu
-machine acting as the router:
+### 3. Run SSLsplit-NetGrok from the sslsplit/ directory on the Ubuntu machine acting as the router:

  ####  a.
 To see the JSON dumps, uncomment the print statement in netgrok().
  ####  b.
+Compile SSLSplit

     make clean
     make